SecurityRAT/Security-Requirements/README.md

 `mysql -u $your_db_user -p $your_db_name < BSI-C5-2020.sql`

-4. Fire up SecurityRAT again with your new security requirement set.
+4. Fire up SecurityRAT again with your new security requirement set like in step 2.

 ## License